fetinin/blog/content/posts/Fundementals of software architecture review.md

   - architecture
 ---

-by Mark Richards, Neal Ford
+book by Mark Richards, Neal Ford

  >
  > When reading about architecture readers must keep in mind that, like much art, it can only be understood in context.